Alan Eckstein: Fashion career

 Eckstein started a men's fashion line called Epic Firm while he was attending FIT.
 After he met Tim Weiland, they decided to collaborate and change the brand to Timo Weiland.
 In 2009, Eckstein, Weiland, and Kang launched the Timo Weiland neckwear collection.
 The neckwear line debuted at MILK Studios and was later featured on the cover of WWD magazine.
 Shortly after, the design trio expanded the line to a full men's and women's wear brand.

 Through Timo Weiland, Eckstein, Weiland and Kang have collaborated with brands such as Anthropologie, Urban Outfitters, Champion Athletics and Topman.
 The line has been sold in Barneys, a high-end department store in New York City, since 2010 and is also available at stores such as Saks Fifth Avenue.

 In 2011, Eckstein and Weiland were selected to be a part of the Council of Fashion Designers of America's 2012-2014 Fashion Incubator program.

 Personal life

 Alan Eckstein has described his own style as: "Quirky, tailored, effortless," and cites his main design inspiration as the streets of New York.
-Eckstein has a mini dachshund named Coconut that the Timo Weiland designer has said helped inspire sweaters with the dachshund motif in the line's Fall 2014 collection and is the namesake of one of the brand's best-selling sweaters.
+Eckstein has a mini dachshund named Coconut that he said helped inspire sweaters with the dachshund motif in Timo Weiland's Fall 2014 collection, and is the namesake of one of the brand's best-selling sweaters.

-Eckstein and Weiland perform as DJs under the name Timo+Alan around New York City at venues such as the Soho Grand Hotel, the Boom Boom Room and The Jane Hotel, or at events like Summer Soiree at the Rubin Museum of Art.
+Eckstein and Weiland perform as DJs under the stage name "Timo+Alan," and have performed at New York City venues such as the Soho Grand Hotel, the Boom Boom Room, The Jane Hotel, the Rubin Museum of Art, the Red Egg, The Brooklyn Museum, The Met, The Museum of Arts and Design, Jumpin Jack's, David H. Koch Theater, and the Lincoln Center.